TECH7Fox/asterisk-hass-integration/README.md

 Download using **HACS**
  1. Go to HACS
  2. Click on the 3 points in the upper right corner and click on `Custom repositories`
- 3. Paste https://github.com/TECH7Fox/Asterisk-integration/ into `Add custom repository URL` and by category choose Lovelace
+ 3. Paste https://github.com/TECH7Fox/Asterisk-integration/ into `Add custom repository URL` and by category choose Integration
  4. Click on add and check if the repository is there.
  5. You should now see Asterisk integration.
 Click `INSTALL`
  6. Restart Home Assistant.